rich-howell/mastofeedbot/README.md

-# Mastofeedbot
+# MastoRSSbot

-Mastofeedbot is a bot that posts RSS feeds to Mastodon via GitHub Actions.
+MastoRSSbot is a bot that posts RSS feeds to Mastodon via GitHub Actions.

-This is based off the Mastofeedbot by [selfagency](https://github.com/selfagency/mastofeedbot) with some small tweaks.
+This is based off the MastoRSSbot by [selfagency](https://github.com/selfagency/MastoRSSbot) with some small tweaks.

 ## Usage